abmist/s2ci/README.md

 * Calculate max and min values (9) that are used in the *domains* of some charts such as stacked lines chart or the map, among others.

-* Make some calculations for the big number charts (like averages) and the titles of bubble chart. *This calculations have been put here just to keep all crossfilter elements together.
+* Make some calculations for the big number charts (like averages) and the titles of bubble chart. *These calculations have been put here just to keep all crossfilter elements together.
 But they have to be created insofar they are needed.*

 **3. DC and D3 section**